the-pudding/starter/README.story.md

 In `Makefile`, replace `year/month/name` with your own (eg. `2017/01/nba`).
 Uncomment code.

-Run `make live` to deploy and bust cache.
+Run `make pudding` to deploy and bust cache.
 If you only made changes to html/css/js, you can run `make aws-htmljs` then `make aws-cache` (it will be much quicker than re-uploading all your assets).

 ## Pre-launch checklist